HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 {{ figure_markup(
   image="third-parties-google-tag-manager-main-thread-impact.png",
-  caption="Google Tag Manager impact on the main thread.", description="Bar chart showing the impact Google Tag Manager has on the main thread on mobile by blocking time, and transfer size by percentile.
+  caption="Google Tag Manager's impact on the main thread.", description="Bar chart showing the impact Google Tag Manager has on the main thread on mobile by blocking time, and transfer size by percentile.
 The blocking time is 0 milliseconds at the 10th percentile, 4 milliseconds at the 25th percentile, 42 milliseconds at the 50th percentile, 129 milliseconds at the 75th percentile, and 275 milliseconds at the 90th percentile.
 This correlates closely with the increase in transfer size from 35 kilobytes at the 10th percentiles, 36 KiB at the 25th percentile, 39 at 50th, 74 at the 75th and 116 at the 90th percentile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=1275343309&format=interactive", sheets_gid="1536436674",